 Future Ethics by Cennydd Bowles is easily my favourite read of last year and one of those books that I wish I had during my design school days.
 Whether you're working in the tech industry as a developer, designer, manager or perhaps a CEO: the moral choices we make in our work shape our products.
-This can have profound (often unforeseen)consequences on our users and—in rare occasions—lead to real-world harm or mistreatment.
+This can have profound (often unforeseen)consequences on our users and—on rare occasions—lead to real-world harm or mistreatment.
 A part of the solution herein lies that a better understanding of the frameworks to clearly articulate our intentions and choices to each other would greatly benefit us all.

-Future Ethics helped to demystify ethics beyond the trolley problem we’ve already heard so many times before.
+Future Ethics helped to demystify ethics beyond the trolley problem we’ve already heard of so many times before.
 The book is chock-full of interesting examples of ethical dilemma’s in privacy, systemic bias, fake news, the internet of things, AI and autonomous warfare.
 I appreciate that—while taking plenty of firm stances on his own—Bowles often acknowledges that many major issues could have different solutions depending on the way you look at them.
-In the book, he articulates three different lenses (deontology, utilitarianism and virtue ethics) to approach most dilemma’s with.
+In the book, he articulates three different lenses (deontology, utilitarianism and virtue ethics) to approach most dilemma’s.

 These words are likely as unfamiliar to you as they were to me, so here’s a quick rundown: